See also the website for the Tribal Supreme Court Project for cases related to Native American law.

-Three Indian law-related cases
+Three Indian law-related cases were granted.

 Subjects: Navajo Nation, Arizona, New Mexico & Utah; United States.
 Tucker Act; Breach of trust -- United States; Coal mines and mining -- On Indian reservations; Mining leases; United States.
 Indian Mineral Leasing Act of 1938; United States.
 Indian Mineral Leasing Act; United States.
 Surface Mining Control and Reclamation Act.

 *Issues: (1) Is holding that United States breached fiduciary duties in connection with Navajo coal lease amendments foreclosed by United States v.
 Navajo Nation?
 (2) If Navajo did not foreclose question, did court of appeals properly hold that United States is liable as matter of law to Navajo Nation for up to $600 million for secretary's actions in connection with his approval of amendments to Indian mineral lease based on several statutes that do not address royalty rates in tribal leases and common law principles not embodied in governing statute or regulation?

 The Supreme Court Held:

 The Tribe's claim for compensation fails.
 None of the sources of law cited by the Federal Circuit and relied upon by the Tribe provides any more sound a basis for its lawsuit than those analyzed in Navajo I.